Scouting Ireland: Support structures

-Above the Scout County level, Ireland is divided into six Scout Provinces, namely the Northern, Southern, North Eastern, South Eastern, Western and Dublin provinces.
-Each Province is coordinated by a Provincial Commissioner, who in turn appoints a Training Co-Ordinator as well as Youth Programme and International representatives.
-The Provincial Management / Support Committee consists of County Commissioners, Provincial Officers, co-ordinators and representatives.
-Each Province has a professional Provincial Support Officer.

 National Council

 The National Council was the primary decision-making body of Scouting Ireland from 2004 to 2018 and met at least once a year.
 National Council was the body responsible for amendments to the movement's Rules and Constitution.
 It also elected the Chief Scout and national officers.

 It was replaced with a company general meeting structure in October 2018.

-Board of Directors
+Board of directors

-The Board of Directors is the non-executive oversight body between general meetings of the company.
+The board of directors is the non-executive oversight body between general meetings of the company.
 From 2018, it consists of 10 elected members, and up to 3 co-opted members.
 It receives reports from Heads of Department and has the authority to create structures and appoint heads for those structures.

 National Management Committee

 From June 2003 until October 2018, the National Management Committee (NMC) was the executive body which guided the association between National Council meetings.
 It made decisions relating to policies and strategies, and their implementation on behalf of National Council.
 The NMC, which included National and Provincial Commissioners, also handled representation of the organisation both nationally and internationally.
 The NMC also drove development of both the youth programme and materials to support the management of adult members and other supporters.

 The NMC had the same membership as the Board of the not-for-profit company acting for Scouting Ireland when appropriate.
 As of 2020 the association was in the process of merging with the company with the Board of Directors at the helm.